A Guide to Spiritual Disciplines to Help You Grow Closer to God

 Slowing

 Many of us are so busy, it can be difficult to find the time or space to make room for our relationship with God.
 And that’s where the spiritual practice of slowing comes into play.
-When we choose to slow down and rest, we push back against the speed of everything going on around us in order to focus on God and His presence.
+When we choose to slow down and rest, we push back against the speed of everything going on around us in order to focus on God and recognize God's presence in our lives.

 There are many different ways you can choose to slow down.
 You can schedule fewer activities, or turn off all electronic screens for an afternoon, or drive the speed limit.
 The change might feel strange or difficult at first, but as you lean into your relationship with God during the time you’ve set aside for yourself, you’ll find freedom as you go.